Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Asymptotic Properties of Adaptive Weighted SGD

-We relegate the proof of Theorem \ref{thm:smooth-clt} to Appendix~\ref{sec:app-clt}.
+We relegate the proof to Section~C of the supplement.
 To emphasize the technical challenge in the theoretical analysis, our loss function $\L$ in \eqref{eq:custom-loss} is not defined by the stable policy as in the prior works \citep{chen2021b}.
-The action $A_{t} \sim \pi(X_t, \theta_{t-1})$ and $A^* \sim \pi(X_t, \theta^*)$ are no longer in the same probability space, and therefore we specify a coupling between $A_t$ and $A^*$ to compare them.
+The action $A_{t} \sim \pi(X_t, \theta_{t-1})$ and $A_{t}^* \sim \pi(X_t, \theta^*)$ are no longer in the same probability space, and therefore we specify a coupling between $A_t$ and $A_t^*$ to compare them.
 A natural choice is the coupling such that

-where $p_i = \Pr(A = A_i), q_i = \Pr(A^* = A_i)$.
+where $p^t_a = \Pr(A_t=a), q^t_a = \Pr(A_t^*=a)$, $a\in\A$.

-To further illustrate our assumptions and central limit theorem result in Theorem~\ref{thm:smooth-clt}, we validate them under two examples we mentioned above, i.e., linear regression (Example~\ref{eg:ls-reg}) and quantile regression (Example~\ref{eg:quant-reg}).
-Under $\varepsilon$-greedy policy defined in Equation~\eqref{eq:eps-greedy}, Theorem~\ref{thm:smooth-clt} holds for these two cases.
-In Corollary~\ref{corr:ls-reg} below, we demonstrate that Assumptions~\ref{assum:bound}--\ref{assum:tv} are quite natural and can be satisfied by the linear regression example we discussed in Example~\ref{eg:ls-reg}.